 The paper first gives a brief background on the Rohingya issue in Myanmar.
-The paper highlights how the Rohingya crisis is important in the contemporary international relation and it explains what the dominant narratives in the understanding of the event are.
+The paper highlights how the Rohingya crisis is important in contemporary international relations and it explains what the dominant narratives in the understanding of the event are.
 So here the Myanmar and Bangladesh became the two important countries to understand the event.
-Later on paper, it became clear that power always matters in the international politics.
-It became important to understand the narrative from the ground and the narrative of the people where state centric does not response always.
+Later on paper, it became clear that power always matters in international politics.
+It became important to understand the narrative from the ground and the narrative of the people where state-centric does not respond always.
 The paper mainly focuses of post-2012 after the tension became harsh between the two communities.

-The historical origin of Rohingya Muslim is controversial.
-One of the general perceptions of the Myanmar people is that Rohingya is illegal immigrants from Bangladesh which is a threat to their economy and security (Kipgen, 2013:300).
-On other hands, some claims that Rohingya was living in Myanmar for centuries and they are descendants of Muslim Arabs, Moors, Persians, Turks, Mughals and Bengalis who come as traders, warriors (Kipgen, 2013:300).
+The historical origin of Rohingya Muslims is controversial.
+One of the general perceptions of the Myanmar people is that Rohingya as illegal immigrants from Bangladesh which is a threat to their economy and security (Kipgen, 2013:300).
+On the other hand, some claim that Rohingya was living in Myanmar for centuries and they are descendants of Muslim Arabs, Moors, Persians, Turks, Mughals, and Bengalis who come as traders, warriors (Kipgen, 2013:300).

 The Arakan region of Burma is divided into Rohingya Muslim North and the Rakhine Buddhism south.
-According to Security Council 2016 reports, according to the 1982 law most of the Rohingya citizens were denied the citizenship right and subjected to forced labor under military supervision and there was a restriction on their movement and freedoms.
-The recent tension started on 28 May 2012 when a group of Muslim men raped and killed Rakhine women on her way home.
+According to Security Council 2016 reports, according to the 1982 law, most of the Rohingya citizens were denied citizenship rights and subjected to forced labor under military supervision and there was a restriction on their movement and freedoms.
+The recent tension started on 28 May 2012 when a group of Muslim men raped and killed a Rakhine woman on her way home.
 The accusers are recognized and arrested and sent to jail later.
 On 3 June 2012 10 Muslims were killed in an attack on a Bus (Security Council, 2016:8).
-It is followed by many riots and mass killing of Rohingya in Myanmar.
+It is followed by many riots and mass killings of Rohingya in Myanmar.

 Human rights observers describe there is a systematic campaign of ethnic cleansing in Myanmar’s western province of Arakan, along with the border of Bangladesh.
-They are considering being one of the world most vulnerable minorities in the world (AL-ADAWY, 2013:43).
+They are considering to be one of the world’s most vulnerable minorities in the world (AL-ADAWY, 2013:43).

-The process of democratization in Myanmar rise the ethnic hatreds and it is marked one of the poorest countries in the human right index.
+The process of democratization in Myanmar rise ethnic hatreds and it is marked as one of the poorest countries in the human rights index.
 Myanmar officially recognized 135 ethnic groups in the Constitution and the Rohingya are excluded from holding an ethnic status (AL-ADAWY, 2013:45).
-According to Human Rights Watch’s report, at least 125,000 Rohingya Muslims are living in overcrowded camps who suffered to lack of basic need of survivals.
+According to Human Rights Watch’s report, at least 125,000 Rohingya Muslims are living in overcrowded camps who suffered from a lack of basic needs of survival.
 Thousands have fled the country by sea to Thailand, Malaysia, and Indonesia and some of them are missing and The 1982 Citizenship Law rendering Rohingya as stateless people ( Yun Hsu, nd:2).

-According to article 2 of the Universal Declaration of Human Rights, “Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status” ( UDHR, 1948:6).
-The Constitution of Myanmar prohibit abuse base on religion, race and act intended to promote hatred, enmity for the political purpose (Human Right Council, 2016:6).
-So The Rohingya persecution is against all norms and conventions of international human right so the UN should take it seriously.
+According to article 2 of the Universal Declaration of Human Rights, “Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, sex, language, religion, political or other opinions, national or social origin, property, birth or another status” ( UDHR, 1948:6).
+The Constitution of Myanmar prohibits abuse base on religion, race and act intended to promote hatred, enmity for the political purpose (Human Right Council, 2016:6).
+So The Rohingya persecution is against all norms and conventions of international human rights so the UN should take it seriously.
 The Buddhism theory includes four common precepts, and the first is “not to kill living creatures”, which is a significant call for peace and equal respect of any life (Yun Hsu, nd: 6).
-How such peaceful Buddhism principle and neutral Constitution can be justified with mass killing and the persecution of the Rohingya.
-There is full contraction between the two.
-So what is happening with Rohingya is against religion and constitutional laws of Myanmar.
+How much peaceful Buddhism principle and neutral Constitution can be justified with mass killing and the persecution of the Rohingya.
+There is a full contraction between the two.
+So what is happening with Rohingya is against the religion and constitutional laws of Myanmar.

 Examine the narrative which is dominance for the general understanding of the case study

 The dominance narrative according to Bangladeshi considers Rohingya as a security threat and economic threats to Bangladesh.
 In addition, Rohingya is a threat to their strategic bilateral relation with Myanmar so they deny the migration of Rohingya to Bangladesh.
-On another side for Burmese, Rohingya Muslim is the threat to Myanmar official religion Buddhism by the notion that they make Myanmar as an Islamic country.
+On another side for Burmese, Rohingya Muslims are a threat to Myanmar’s official religion Buddhism by the notion that they make Myanmar an Islamic country.
 Secondly, a threat to an economic resource of the country their fear that one day Muslim occupied all the resources and economy of the country.
-They link Rohingya to violence and terrorism and think them as a threat to the international community.
-Myanmar considers them as illegal Bengali immigrant while they live there for the centuries.
+They link Rohingya to violence and terrorism and think of them as a threat to the international community.
+Myanmar considers them as illegal Bengali immigrants while they live there for centuries.
 The tension which is there between two groups is called communal violence while it is much more serious than that it is crime against humanity.
 The international community is not seriously concern of what is happening in Myanmar.

-The alternative narrative for understanding of the case study
+The alternative narrative for an understanding of the case study

 Possible causes and consequence of this marginalization

 The main cause of this silence the lack of attention from the world to take the issue seriously just condemning is not enough.
-Myanmar should be punished for the committing crime against humanity.
-The Myanmar denied calling it genocide so by calling it communal violence frees them from the international response.
+Myanmar should be punished for committing a crime against humanity.
+Myanmar denied calling it genocide so calling it communal violence frees them from the international response.
 The anti-Muslim propaganda became a part of regular nationalism discourse.
-There is a fear that Muslim turned the country to an Islamic country (China, 2016).
+There is a fear that Muslims turned the country into an Islamic country (China, 2016).
 Since 2010, The Myanmar transition from a military-led government to a more democratic system the situation deteriorated for the Rohingya.
 The Myanmar government has permitted the rise of the 969 movements, a group of Buddhist monks who employ “moral justification for a wave of anti-Muslim bloodshed” (Tennery, 2015).
-According to President Thein Sein’ standpoint, “the only official solution was to send illegal Rohingya to the third countries or to refugee camps overseen by UNHCR (Yun Hsu, nd).
+According to President Thein Sein’s standpoint, “the only official solution was to send illegal Rohingya to the third countries or to refugee camps overseen by UNHCR (Yun Hsu, nd).